 <Maria cocks her head at Christian, waiting for the rest of the tale>

 CG: My life was very private before I met my wife.
 I did have relationships, but they were very structured and very formal.
 From my side, they were very dispassionate, very unemotional.
 Although they were monogamous, they were only a means to an end.
 The women involved were legally sworn to secrecy.
-Believe me, there are legally binding non-disclosure agreements all over the state of Seattle.
+Believe me, there are legally binding non-disclosure agreements all over the state of Washington.

 MARIA: What if one of these women decides to come forward with this information?
 Like if they felt as if they had nothing to lose?